+Mythology and Sacred Experience . . . . . . . . .
+(3 cr.)
 Mythology and Sacred Experience will explore the rich landscape that literature and religion share.
 Myth is a central component of all five large world religions, thus a study of ancient and global mythology opens the door to insights and discussion about the very nature of existence.
 Grounded in an exploration of the universal elements of religious experience, we will read a variety of writers and narratives that explore these elements within both a literary and religious experience context.
 The class will be offered every other year in spring semester, as a cross listed, co-taught class.
 (Prerequisites: ENG 106, ENG 120 or ENG 121 and REL 103)